philhetzel/braintrust-mastra-app/README.md

 - A tool that wraps around a [Mastra workflow](https://mastra.ai/en/docs/workflows/overview) which uses the [Tavily API](https://docs.tavily.com/welcome) to do a search and pull back interesting things to do based upon the city and weather.
 - A tool that uses a prompt to gather two nearby cities.

-Braintrust is performing logging and tracing on the Agent and associated tools.
+The application uses OpenTelemetry with Braintrust as the backend for observability, automatically tracing all Mastra operations including agent interactions and tool executions.
 Engineers can run Braintrust Evals through the `evals/conversation.eval.ts` file.

 A diagram of the Agent: